Health effects of smoking tobacco: Female infertility

-Smoking is harmful to the ovaries, potentially causing female infertility, and the degree of damage is dependent upon the amount and length of time a woman smokes.
+Smoking is harmful to the ovaries, potentially causing female infertility.
+The degree of damage is dependent upon the amount and length of time a woman smokes.
 Nicotine and other harmful chemicals in cigarettes interfere with the body's ability to create estrogen, a hormone that regulates folliculogenesis and ovulation.
 Also, cigarette smoking interferes with folliculogenesis, embryo transport, endometrial receptivity, endometrial angiogenesis, uterine blood flow, and the uterine myometrium.
 Some damage is irreversible, but stopping smoking can prevent further damage.
 Smokers are 60% more likely to be infertile than non-smokers.
 Smoking reduces the chances of in vitro fertilization (IVF) producing a live birth by 34% and increases the risk of an IVF pregnancy miscarrying by 30%.